This article details what a Bank Transfer (ACH) is and how it benefits auction houses using atgPay.

 Wire transfers are not a payment method that can be innovated or made simpler with the advent of online integrations.
 Wire transfers are direct transfers between two financial institutions and move money in one direction, e.g., from buyer to seller only, so there is no way for you as an auctioneer to prompt buyers to make the transfer, you’re relying on the buyer totally to be proactive.

 ACH transfers are bi-directional, making ACH transfers a more viable solution for both buyers and sellers, as the prompt to pay is in your hands.

-When Will I See the Money in My Payrix Account?
+When Will I See the Money in my Account?

-The Payrix platform’s standard processing time is five business days, which ensures the payment is fully funded before disbursing the funds to you.
+The payment processing portals platform standard processing time is five business days, which ensures the payment is fully funded before disbursing the funds to you.
 After settlement, the ACH payment will be included in the auctioneer’s following standard payout day.